hydrodynamicstability/physicsReviewJournals/README.md

 Current publisher:  Institute of Physics

 Rounding out the top four ranked physics review journals, *ROPP* was founded in 1934 by the Physical Society as an annual publication, in the manner of the 19th century German Jahresberichte publications.
 In 2024 the journal began also publishing original research, in addition to review articles.
+Nonetheless, it remains on this list, since for most of its history, it was a pure review journal.
 The first volume from 1934 did not print the name of the editor, but the volumes from 1935-1938 list Allan Ferguson as the general editor.

 ## [La Rivista del Nuovo Cimento della Societa Italiana di Fisica](https://link.springer.com/journal/40766)